Online Surveys for Money Reviews

 Looking for the highest-paying legit surveys for money?
 As someone that has been an active participant in paid surveys for over 6-years, I’ve had my fair share of ups and downs (and have even been the victim of a scam or two).
 I put together this comprehensive guide to help you quickly find the best panels on the internet.

-The 4 Best Survey Panels
+The 5 Best Survey Panels

 Want to learn more?
 You can check out my recent MySurvey.com review.

-Here’s the criteria that I used:
+Here’s the criteria that I used to rank each panel:

 - The most important factor that I used to judge each survey panel was their rewards relative to other survey sites.
 Or put another way, how much they pay in terms of rewards points and cash!
 As this is what drives people to take surveys in the first place I wanted to make sure that this is where I put my emphasis.